johnnyreilly/typescript-go-considered-brilliant/README.md

 The ecosystem demanded a faster TypeScript.
 Performance cannot be ignored these days.
 As a consequence, some kind of port of TypeScript was bound to happen.
 If we accept that view, then what next?
 Well, the way that the TypeScript team has started executing on the migration fills us with confidence.
 The TypeScript team are talented, they are pragmatists and their choices are wise.

 This is going to Go well.

+## Credits

+Thanks to Jake Bailey, of the TypeScript team, for reviewing this piece - greatly appreciated!
+Also to Josh Goldberg to writing up his classification of what makes up TypeScript; many thanks!